Reading time: 4 minutes

 Remember that God is a person too.
 Pay attention to how He speaks to you whether directly or indirectly through others.

-Now transition to sharing with everyone you know.
+Share publically, but discriminantly.
+Share more with everyone you know.
 This doesn’t mean being an open book to everyone.
-Healthy people discriminate how much they share to each person.
+Healthy people discriminate how much they share with each person.
 However, as you heal, you should be able to share more freely with more people.

 Shame is difficult to overcome.
 It’s easy to fear the unknown.
 And it’s ten times harder when that unknown is you.